03 May Life Lesson from a Quail | May 2016

 – You’re alive with today ahead of you.

-– You’re living with the opportunity to make the world better, even if it’s by sharing a smile.
+– You have the opportunity to make the world better, even if it’s by sharing a smile.

 – You’re an important and special part of the life that connects us all.